-I wrote my first story on a pencil tablet, in third grade, when I was supposed to be doing something else.
-Though shamelessly derivative of Richard Diamond, Private Detective—a Saturday radio serial of those days—it was actually a pretty good story in that it had a beginning, a middle, and an end.
+I wrote my first story on my Big Chief pencil tablet, in third grade, when I was supposed to be doing something else.
+Though a shameless imitation of Richard Diamond, Private Detective—a Saturday radio serial of those days—it was a pretty good story that had a beginning, a middle, and an end.

-After that, I got sidetracked for several years into the circuitous business of living a typical American life.
-Somewhere in its course, I became a cranky old man.
+After that, I got sidetracked for a few decades in the circuitous business of living a life.
+Somewhere along the line, I became an Old Fuddy-Duddy.

-In 2009 I retired from my full-time job and immediately plunged into a very satisfying part-time job at the helm of a prestigious religious periodical.
-At the end of 2015, I retired from my part-time “retirement job” and began to give my whole attention to learning the art of fiction.
+In 2009 I retired from my full-time job and immediately began a great part-time job at the helm of a prestigious religious periodical.
+At the end of 2015, I retired from this great gig so I could give my whole attention to learning the art of fiction.

 I write fiction because I think that it’s the best way to tell the truth.
-I write historical fiction because I seek to find fresh meaning in our common past.
+I write historical fiction because I seek to find fresh meanings in our common past.

 So you see, my story, too, had a beginning; it had a middle; and the end is somewhere beyond a still-distant horizon.